nus-cs2030s/2324-s2/docs/35-logger.md

 # Unit 35: Loggable

+!!! abstract "Learning Objectives"

     After this unit, students should understand:

     - why we need `flatMap` operation.

 So far in the class, we have seen very general abstractions that support the `flatMap` operation.
 But, it is not clear where this operation comes from, why is it fundamental, nor why is it useful[^1]